Sharing Our Stories

 Each of us at UUSD has a different story to tell about how we found a spiritual home here.
 A few of us are life-long UUs but most are not, having come from a variety of other religious backgrounds or from no particular place of faith.
 Whatever our journey, sharing the stories of the paths we took helps connect us to each other and to the shared journey we are now making.

-Here are our stories.
-We hope you see yourself in some of them.
+Here are some of our stories.
+We hope you will see yourself in them.

 Alex, Melissa, and children

 Since getting married, we have lived in a quite a few different locations before settling here in southern Delaware.
 We immediately felt at ease coming to UUSD, with the “come as you are” atmosphere and welcome vibe that we received from the congregation.
 We did not feel pressured to become members or asked a bunch of questions about our intentions.

 Isaac and Rick

 We had heard that Unitarian Universalism was an all-inclusive religion.
 We thought it sounded like a place where we could go and feel welcomed and accepted.
 And after our first visit in 2011, we realized that not only were we correct, but that our visit well exceeded our expectations.
 We are very proud to call UUSD our spiritual home.